mlund/jupyter-course/README.md

 As an example of a Notebook on gravitational waves published in _Phys.
 Rev. Lett._, see [here.](http://nbviewer.jupyter.org/github/minrk/ligo-binder/blob/master/index.ipynb)

 During three days with alternating lectures and hands-on exercises, the participants will learn to construct well-documented, electronic notebooks that perform advanced data analysis and produce publication ready plots.
-While the course is based on Python, this is not a prerequisite, and many other programming languages can be used.
+While the course is based on Python, this is not a prerequisite, and many other programming languages can in fact be used.

 ## Credits